RextonRZ/EqualLens-project/README.md

 - **ATS Integration**: Seamless connection with existing Applicant Tracking Systems
 - **Multi-language Support**: Expanded capabilities for global recruitment needs

-## 🤝 Contributing
-We welcome contributions to the EqualLens project!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ---

 Built with ❤️ by the EqualLens Team